Legendrian Torus and Cable Links: Introduction

 Let $K$ denote an oriented knot type.
 Then for $n \geq 1$, and $p, q \in \mathbb Z$ such that $p \geq 1$ and $\gcd(p,q) = 1$, the \dfn{ $(np,nq)$-cable} of $K$, denoted ${K}_{(np, nq)}$, is the $n$-component link type obtained by taking an $(np, nq)$-curve on the boundary of a tubular neighborhood of a representative of ${K}$.
 Here by a $(p, q)$-curve we mean one that runs $p$ times longitudinally, with the longitude given by a Seifert surface for ${K}$, and $q$ times meridionally.
 In our definition of a cable, we allow $K$ to be an unknot \footnote{This convention differs from the frequent convention in the definition of the more general satellite knots}, so in this paper we consider torus links to be cable links and the unknot and torus knots to be cable knots.
 Observe that if $q/p \in \mathbb Z$, then $p = 1$, and thus ${K}_{(p, q)}$ is topologically equivalent to $K$.
 We allow all values of $q$ since, in contrast to the case of torus links, ${K}_{(np, nq)}$ need not be topologically equivalent to ${K}_{(nq, np)}$.
 We restrict to $p \geq 1$ since ${K}_{(-np, -nq)}$ will be topologically equivalent to $-K_{(np, nq)}$.

 We will be able to understand the Legendrian classification of ${K}_{(np, nq)}$ when $K$ is a ``uniformly thick'' and a Legendrian simple knot type.
-A knot type ${K}$ is called \dfn{ uniformly thick}, {\em cf.\ }\cite{EtnyreHonda05}, if any solid torus $S$ whose core is in the knot type ${K}$ can be contained in a solid torus $S'$ that is a standard neighborhood of a max-$tb$ Legendrian representative of ${K}$; see Definition~\ref{std-nbhd} for an explanation of a standard neighborhood.
+A knot type ${K}$ is called \dfn{ uniformly thick}, {\em cf.\ }\cite{EtnyreHonda05}, if given any solid torus $S$ whose core is in the knot type ${K}$ then there is a solid torus $S'$ containing $S$ and isotopic to $S$, such that $S'$ is a standard neighborhood of a max-$tb$ Legendrian representative of ${K}$; see Definition~\ref{std-nbhd} for an explanation of a standard neighborhood.
 There are many uniformly thick knot types: the figure-eight knot \cite{MinPre}, all negative torus knots \cite{EtnyreHonda05}, and most twist knots are uniformly thick \cite{MinPre}.
 However not all knots are: for example, the unknot, positive torus knots \cite{EtnyreHonda05, EtnyreLafountainTosun12}, and many Lagrangian slice knots \cite{McCulloughPre18} are not uniformly thick.

 Towards understanding the Legendrian classification, it will be important to understand the non-destabilizable representatives of ${K}_{(np,nq)}$.
 In Definition~\ref{cable-defn}, we define {standard Legendrian $(np, nq)$-cables} in terms of standard neighborhoods of any knot type $K$; here we give their definition in terms of front projections. \begin{definition} Given a knot type $K$, let $\overline{tb}(K)$ denote the maximal \tb invariant that can be realized by any Legendrian representative of $K$.
 Then for $n \geq 1$ and $p, q \in \mathbb Z$ such that $p \geq 1$ and $\gcd(p,q) = 1$, the \dfn{standard Legendrian $(np, nq)$-cable} of $K$ is defined according to the slope $q/p$ as follows; see Figure~\ref{fig8cable} for an illustration.